ritchie46/anaStruct/doc/source/installation.rst

     python -m pip install anastruct==1.4.1

 Alternatively, you can build the package from the source by cloning the source from the git repository.
-Updates are made regularly released on PyPI, and if you'd like the bleeding edge newest features and fixes, or if you'd like to contribute to the development of anaStruct, then install from github.
+Updates are made regularly released on `PyPi <https://pypi.org/>`_, and if you'd like the bleeding edge newest features and fixes, or if you'd like to contribute to the development of `anaStruct <https://pypi.org/project/anastruct/>`_, then install from github.

 ::